LucasDelfino92/morrowindsharp/setup.md

 ## RUNNING THE GAME

 From this point on, *always* use Mod Organizer 2 to run the game and to launch any tools you use.
-Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your New Vegas installation.
+Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your Morrowind installation.
 Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.

 To launch the game, make sure to have the **Morrowind** executable selected from the dropdown menu on the right pane.
 Then, click on the **Run** button to launch the game.